The 8 Best Electric Golf Push Carts

 • The fixed front wheel can sometimes cause problems with navigation

 These carts perform everything you need from a motorized cart but lack some premium features you may find on more expensive models.
-Yet, you may not need those features.
+Yet, you may not need those features — the absence of a remote being a good example.

-The foldable extra fourth wheel is a welcome addition to these carts as they provide extra stability over rough terrain or hills.
+The foldable extra fourth wheel is a welcome addition to these carts, providing extra stability over rough terrain or hills.
 You’ll want to have it swiveled up in most cases as it negatively impacts maneuverability, especially with the fixed front wheel.
 But you can easily pop it down when you need to.

 These motorized push cart golf systems are a steal at their sale price and are perfect for dipping your toes into the experience of owning an electric cart before upgrading to a more expensive model in the coming years.